-The Institute for Healthcare Policy and Innovation is committed to improving the quality, safety, equity, and affordability of healthcare services.
+The Institute for Healthcare Policy and Innovation (IHPI) is committed to improving the quality, safety, equity, and affordability of healthcare services.

 Our Mission & Vision

-- Evaluating the impact of healthcare reforms
+- Evaluating the impact of health policies and practices

 - Improving the health of communities